 Repeat steps 2-4 again until two consecutive measurements are within 0.001g.

 Transfer about 1.0 g unknown into the cooled down crucible, weigh it with the lid, and record the mass.
+(Did you want to include ± 0.1 g?)

 Start to heat the crucible gently by moving the flame around the bottom of the crucible (see Figure 2.).

 Note: If the heating is too fast, the substance will spatter out from the crucible.
-Fast heating can turn the sample brown, which is a sign of chemical decomposition of the sample, in which case the experiment has to be repeated from the beginning.
+Fast heating can turn the sample brown, which is a sign of chemical decomposition of the sample.
+In which case the experiment has to be repeated from the beginning.

-Lift the lid periodically and check the content.
-When the crystals on the surface turned white, use a straightened paper clip to mix the content of the crucible (see Figure 3.) allowing the remaining blue crystals get in contact with the hot wall of the crucible.
-Once the content is mixed, replace the lid.
+Lift the lid periodically and check the contents.
+When the crystals on the surface turn white, use a straightened paper clip to mix the contents of the crucible (see Figure 3.) allowing the remaining blue crystals to get in contact with the hot wall of the crucible.
+Once the contents are mixed, replace the lid.

-When the entire content turned white (a slightly greenish tint might be present), stop the heating, and move the crucible and the lid on a wire gauze to allow it to cool for 5 min.
+When the entire contents turn white (a slightly greenish tint might be present), stop the heating, and move the crucible and the lid to a wire gauze to allow it to cool for 5 min.

-Weigh the crucible and the lid after you made sure that they cooled down.
+Weigh the crucible and the lid after you make sure that they cooled down.

 Dispose of the residue from the crucible as instructed, clean the crucible and the lid.